cidgoh/GRDI_AMR_One_Health/Reference Guide/README.md

 ## Files

 - `GRDI_Master-Reference-Guide_v#.#.xlsx`
-Microsoft Excel Open XML Format Spreadsheet file, opening in other applications only risks the loss of superficial formatting (shaded cells, bold text, etc.)
+Microsoft Excel Open XML Format Spreadsheet file, opening in other applications only risks the loss of superficial formatting (shaded cells, bold text, etc.).
+This file contains additional version information that is excluded from the pdf versions for ease of use.

 - `GRDI_Master-Reference - Field Reference Guide_v#.#.pdf` a PDF printout of the "Field Reference Guide" tab within the Master reference .xlsx file.